How To Detect Bullshit

 Throw this phrase down when someone force feeds you an idea, an argument, a reference to a study or over-confidently suggests a course of action.
 People so rarely have their claims challenged, that asking someone to explain how they know something sheds light on whatever ignorance they’re hiding.
 It instantly diminishes the force of a BS driven opinion.
 It works well in response to the following examples:

 - “The project will take 5 weeks“.
 How do you know this?
 What might go wrong that you haven’t accounted for?
 Would you bet $10k on this claim? $100k?
+What if we double the budget or cut something?

 - “Our design is groundbreaking.”
 Really?
 What ground is that?
 And who, besides the designers/investors, has this opinion?